Mixed Tone Instructions Make Output Read Schizophrenic

 Good: "Primary tone: professional.

-Friendliness shows up only through: contractions ('we're' not 'we are'),
+Friendliness shows up ONLY through: contractions ('we're', not 'we are'),

-'you' instead of 'one', no exclamation marks.
+'you' instead of 'one', and no exclamation marks.

-Otherwise default to professional register."
+Everything else defaults to professional register."

 Step 2: Anchor with a one-paragraph example